re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 	* If a node has already received the ACK for a message it is suppose to re-transmit, do not re-transmit the message
 	* Potential issue with multiple Gateways receiving the same message

-* End-Nodes broadcast the message, but relayer’s have a specific, predetermined route (similar to what Emil mentioned in his email)
+* End-Nodes broadcast the message, but Relayer’s have a specific, predetermined route (similar to what Emil mentioned in his email)
 	* Issue of a node fails (cuts of connection for that "branch")

 * MESH network flow